risojevicv/RSSC-transfer/README.md

 ## Models
 The pre-trained models can be downloaded at: https://drive.google.com/drive/folders/1kMpZEPKs7S8XlNMKK-A7fe8_O_SzlMi3?usp=sharing

-Models in `scratch` are trained from scratch on HRRS datasets.
-Models in `imagenet` are pre-trained on ImageNet-1k and fine-tuned on HRRS datasets.
+Models in `scratch` are trained from scratch on HRRS datasets, models in `imagenet` are pre-trained on ImageNet-1k and fine-tuned on HRRS datasets, and in `ssl` are the original SwAV model as well as the models fine-tuned on HRRS datasets.

+## Installation
+Download the data splits from https://drive.google.com/drive/folders/1utNOUsQP3bWd-36jwVz9gQ-QZRQKhfvq?usp=sharing and put them into `data_splits` directory.

+Download the pre-trained models from https://drive.google.com/drive/folders/1kMpZEPKs7S8XlNMKK-A7fe8_O_SzlMi3?usp=sharing and put them into `models` directory.

 ## Training/Fine-tuning
 To train/fine-tune a ResNet50 model on a single-label dataset use: